HMS B11

 HMS B11 was the last of 11 B-class submarines built for the Royal Navy in the first decade of the 20th century.
-Completed in 1906, it is best known for carrying out a successful attack on the Ottoman battleship in the Dardanelles, an action for which her captain received the Victoria Cross.
+Completed in 1906, it is best known for carrying out a successful attack on the Ottoman ironclad in the Dardanelles, an action for which her captain received the Victoria Cross.
 It spent the remainder of its active life serving in the Mediterranean, being converted into a surface patrol boat late in the war.
 B11 was sold for scrap in 1919.

 Design and description

 The B class was an enlarged and improved version of the preceding A class.
-The submarines had a length of 142 ft 3 in overall, a beam of 12 ft 7 in and a mean draft of 11 ft 2 in.
+The submarines had a length of 142 ft 3 in overall, a beam of 12 ft 7 in and a mean draught of 11 ft 2 in.
 They displaced 287 LT on the surface and 316 LT submerged.
 The B-class submarines had a crew of two officers and thirteen ratings.

 For surface running, the boats were powered by a single 16-cylinder 600 bhp Vickers petrol engine that drove one propeller shaft.
 When submerged the propeller was driven by a 180 hp electric motor.
 They could reach 12 kn on the surface and 6.5 kn underwater.
 On the surface, the B class had a range of 1000 nmi at 8.7 kn.

 The boats were armed with two 18-inch (450 mm) torpedo tubes in the bow.
 They could carry a pair of reload torpedoes, but generally did not as they would have to remove an equal weight of fuel in compensation.